 It’s virtually impossible to trace a direct money trail from petrol tax to road funding, but that’s not the way government finances work.
 It’s better to think of all the money collected by all three tiers of government going into a big pot called ‘public revenue’, and all the money spent by governments coming out of the same pot.
 In the case of roads, petrol tax is collected by the Federal government, but roads are funded by all three tiers of government.
 In-between are various transfers of money between governments to ensure that everything balances.

-The table below shows figures for ‘identified’ expenditure on Australia’s roads by the three tiers of government.
-This will account for most spending on roads, but not all, as some road spending appears under other budget items (such as ‘Major Projects’ in Victoria).
-It also excludes all road expenditure by the private sector, which the BITRE estimates at $859 million in 2008-09.
+The table below shows the offical BITRE figures for expenditure on Australia’s roads by the three tiers of government.
+Importantly, this excludes road expenditure on behalf of the private sector, which the BITRE estimates at $4,493 million in 2015-16.

 |Road Funding Totals ($million)|

-Source: Bureau of Infrastructure, Transport and Regional Economics, Road-Related Revenue and Expenditure (2011 update).
+Source: Bureau of Infrastructure, Transport and Regional Economics, Road-Related Revenue and Expenditure (2011 update); Infrastructure Statistics Yearbook, 2017.

 Note that although private-sector road expenditure has been omitted here, its effect on government balance sheets is not actually zero, thanks to ‘hidden costs’ in tax concessions and off-budget deals (such as the one with Transurban bringing forward Citylink payments to cover the widening of the Monash Freeway, the cost of which will be borne chiefly by future taxpayers).